Getting a Home Loan in Australia if you're living overs...

 People typically get home loans for a term of 25 to 30 years.
 Reducing the length of your loan can drastically reduce the amount of interest you pay, potentially saving you thousands.

 But is it better to reduce your mortgage repayments by making additional repayments or leaving the money in an offset sub-account?
 A redraw facility and an offset sub-account both have their merits, so it’s not really a case of better, but more what suits your financial circumstances.

-We'll take you through the benefits of both, and how to decide which may work best in your situation.
+In this article, we’ll take you through the benefits of both, and how to decide which may work best in your situation.

 An offset sub-account is very similar to a normal transaction account, in that you can withdraw and deposit money from it whenever you want to.
 For instance, your employer can deposit your salary into it and you can use it for everyday spending like groceries and bills.

-Essentially, the more money in your offset sub-account is offset against your mortgage balance.
+Essentially, the more money in your offset sub-account, the less interest you're charged on your mortgage.
 As an example, if you had a $500,000 home loan and $50,000 in an offset sub-account, you'd only be charged interest on $450,000 of the loan.

 But how does using an offset sub-account compare with making additional repayments?